RafaelSterzinger/AlphaTrader/report/report.md

 These papers were mainly used to get an idea on how to preprocess financial data, design training- and testing datasets and define a benchmark to evaluate the performance of the implemented agent.

 ### Implementation
 To teach our agent the wished behavior, we had to create incentives in the form of rewards for the agent.
-Depending on its performance the the reward will be positive or negative.
+Depending on its performance the reward will be positive or negative.

 __Reward__ is defined by the capability to correctly predict the direction of the stock price of the following day.
 For example, if the price falls and the agent bet on falling prices (SHORT), it will receive a positive reward or if the price falls and the agent bet on rising prices (LONG), it will receive a negative reward, consisting of the price difference.